rvss-australia/RVSS/Robotic_Vision/README.md

 This set of two lectures will introduce you to important foundational concepts in computer vision.
 These are "classical" topics but nevertheless topics that we strongly believe are important to understand, even in the modern deep-learning era.

-There are four sets of learning resources for each topic that I cover, described in a bit more detail below.
+There are four sets of learning resources for each topic that I cover, described in more detail below.

 I teach general principles but to put the ideas into practice we need to write code.
 There are myriad choices of language and library/package/toolbox to choose from.
 In the past I've done a lot in MATLAB but now I'm working with Python, and Python is what we will use for the summer school.

 Peter
+January 2025

 ## Lectures